ICJIA/r3-next/public/markdown/faqs.md

 ### What assistance will be provided to applicants?

-Before applications are due, ICJIA will provide technical assistance throughout the state to potential applicants.
-The technical assistance will contain information about how to write a strong application for state funding and how to become compliant with GATA and other state regulations.
+Before applications are due, ICJIA will provide technical assistance online to potential applicants.
+The technical assistance workshop will contain information about how to submit a complete application for state funding and how to become compliant with GATA and other state regulations.
+If you would like to learn more about the workshop or register please visit: https://icjia.illinois.gov/gata/registration

 ### Is there anything I can do ahead of time to prepare?